Explore this Section

 * This excludes applications to the Faculty of Health (Medicine, Nursing & Midwifery, Health & Rehabilitation (Physiotherapy) and Pharmacy) courses and Social Work.
 Please refer to the specific School webpages for their policies on the use of contextual data.

 Once your place at Keele has been confirmed you can choose to be matched with a Keele Mentor who can provide peer support before your course starts and in the first few weeks to help you settle in.

 You will also be invited to the Keele 4 All Pre-arrival event before Welcome Week begins.
 This will give you the opportunity to meet other new students and help you to get to know the campus.

 Accommodation for Care Leavers and Estranged Students

 Care leavers and estranged students are prioritised for on campus accommodation as long as applications for accommodation are submitted by the deadline.

 We can offer accommodation for 51 weeks if students wish to stay in the same room for the whole year.
-Students wish to apply for a 51 week contract you will need to select the standard 37 week contract option on your application and email: firstname.lastname@example.org to request a 51 week contract.
+It may not be possible for students to stay in the same room for the duration of their studies.

 The following room types are available for 51 week accommodation contracts: